-1 This topic helps you resolve why a control enclosure was not detected by the system.
+This topic helps you resolve why a control enclosure was not detected by the system.

-When installing a new control enclosure, follow the management GUI Add Control and Expansion Enclosure wizard, which is available from the Manage Devices Actions menu.
+When installing a new control enclosure, follow the management GUI Add Control and Expansion Enclosures wizard, which is available from the Monitoring > System Details menu.
+After selecting the control enclosure from the navigation tree, click the Actions menu, and then select Add Enclosures > Control and Expansions.

-| If the control enclosure is not detected, check the following items:
+If the control enclosure is not detected, check the following items:

 - The enclosure is powered on. - The enclosure is not part of another system. - At least one node is in candidate state. - The Fibre Channel cables are connected and zoning is set up according to the zoning rules defined in the "Configuring" topic of the information center.
-There must be a zone that includes all ports from all node canisters. - The existing system and the nodes in the enclosure that is not detected have Storwize V7000 6.2 or later installed.
+There must be a zone that includes all ports from all node canisters. - The existing system and the nodes in the enclosure that are not detected have Storwize V7000 6.2 or later installed.